ygemici/osz/docs/howto2-debug.md

 #### Examples

 ```
-p               switch to previous thread
+p               switch to previous task
-p 29            switch to thread that's pid is 29
+p 29            switch to task that's pid is 29
 g               go to next instruction (in view, do not confuse with single step)
 g isr_irq1+3    view instruction in function
 g +7F           move disassembler window forward by 127 bytes